-3.2 Supporting Legacy Applications
+3.3 Supporting Legacy Applications

-Warp supports communication between mobile nodes and legacy (non-overlay) nodes using a mechanism similar to that introduced by ROAM [16].
+Warp supports communication between mobile nodes and legacy (non-overlay) nodes using a mechanism similar to those presented in the contexts of the Tapestry and I3 projects ([12, 10]).
 Mobile nodes are assigned unique DNS names with a specialized suffix, such as .tap.
-The mobile node
+The mobile node stores a mapping from a hash of its DNS name to its overlay ID into the overlay.